Ruach/ruach.github.io/_posts/2021-05-29-O3-CPU-rename.markdown

 # Rename
-It maintains the rename history of all instructions with destination registers, storing the arch register, the new physical register, and the old physical register, to allow for undoing of mappings if squashing happens, or freeing up registers upon commit.
+It maintains the rename history of all instructions with destination registers, storing the arch register, the new physical register, and the old physical register.
+The information is required
+to enable undoing of mappings
+if squashing happens, or
+freeing up registers upon commit.
+Rename stage can be blocked
-Rename handles blocking if the ROB, IQ, or LSQ is going to be full.
+when the ROB, IQ, or LSQ is going to be full.
-Rename also handles barriers and does so by stalling on the instruction until the ROB is empty and there are no instructions in flight to the ROB.
+Rename also handles
+barriers and serializing instructions by stalling them in rename until the back-end drains.
+It blocks the stage until the ROB is empty, and there are no instructions in flight to the ROB.

-Renames instructions using a physical register file with a free list.
-Will stall if there are not enough registers to rename to, or if back-end resources have filled up.
-Also handles any serializing instructions at this point by stalling them in rename until the back-end drains.

 ### Interface of rename stage
+**cpu/o3/rename_impl.hh**
 ```cpp
  214 template <class Impl>
  215 void